- What is the cost of admission?

 Photography is not permitted in special exhibitions or areas designated as “No Photography.”
 Works of art on loan from private collections or other institutions may not be photographed.
 The use of a flash is prohibited.
 Movie and video cameras are prohibited.

-Tripods are allowed on weekdays only with a permit issued by the Front Desk.
-For press and other special photography, including filming and videotape projects, please contact the Director of External Affairs at 214-271-4485.
+For press and other special photography, including filming and videotape projects, please contact the Director of Marketing and PR at (214) 258-6462

-The Crow Collection reserves the right, at its sole discretion, to withhold and/or withdraw permission to photograph on its premises or permission to reproduce photographs of objects in its collection.
+The Crow Museum reserves the right, at its sole discretion, to withhold and/or withdraw permission to photograph on its premises or permission to reproduce photographs of objects in its collection.

 Lost & Found is located at the front desk in the museum lobby.
 Please call 214-979-6440.

-Around 80,000 guests annually visit the Crow Collection.
+Around 80,000 guests annually visit the Crow Museum.

-Yes, the museum closes for Independence Day, Thanksgiving Day, Christmas Day, and New Year’s Day.
+Yes, the museum closes for Independence Day, Thanksgiving Day, Christmas Eve, Christmas Day, New Years Eve* and New Years Day.

 The museum does not appraise, authenticate, or identify works of art.
 If you are interested in learning more about a work of art that you own, you can find a certified appraiser at http://www.appraisersassoc.org/.